-CONQUEST - 25: A Norman Duke Thought He Should Be King Of England - How was that?
+Conquest - 25: A Norman Duke Thought He Should Be England's King.
+How Was That Remotely Possible?

 'My kinsman Eadward told Robert of Jumieges that when he died the throne was mine!'